Legalica Privacy Policy & Data Protection

 | Encryption at rest | AES-256 (Google Cloud default encryption) |

 11.4 Subprocessor Engagement: Legalica may engage subprocessors per Section 15.
 At least 14 days' notice for new subprocessors.
-Remains fully liable for subprocessor performance.
+Legalica remains fully liable for subprocessor performance.

 11.5 Data Subject Rights Assistance: Legalica assists Controller in responding to Data Subject rights requests under GDPR Chapter III.